-This San Francisco woman brings in more than $10K/month through buying, selling fixer-uppers — and she’s only 25.
+This San Francisco woman brings in more than $10K/month through buying and selling fixer-uppers — and she’s only 25.
 Here's how she built her real-estate riches

 Since finishing college, San Francisco native Soli Cayetano has built a real estate portfolio that would make most seasoned investors do a double take.